pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.13.11 (2017-01-23):
+  - allow ':' in flow style scalars if not followed by space.
+Also don't quote such scalar as this is no longer necessary.
+  - add python 3.6 manylinux wheel to PyPI

 0.13.10 (2017-01-22):
   - fix for issue 93, insert spurious blank line before single line comment between indented sequence elements (reported by Alex)